careerbuilder/DataScienceAPIDocumentation/PlaceAutocomplete.md

 ## Summary

 Place Autocomplete (`/core/geography/place/autocomplete`) is a wrapper service for Google's Place Autocomplete API, which returns place predictions based upon a user input string.
+It can be used in conjunction with [Google Place Details] to validate user input and retrieve geographic information.
 Please refer to [Google's documentation](https://developers.google.com/places/web-service/autocomplete) for information about this service.

 ## Session Tokens and Usage Example

 All requests require a UUID session token.
 Session tokens are used by Google to group multiple requests into one billing session.

-As an example of the intended usage of sessions, suppose a consumer of the Place Details api has a user searching for a place:
+As an example of the intended usage of sessions, suppose a consumer of the Place Autocomplete and [Place Details](https://github.com/careerbuilder/DataScienceAPIDocumentation/blob/master/PlaceDetails.md) apis has a user searching for a place:

 1. A session token UUID `A` is generated for the session.